Reidenberg-Kerr Award

 Bilyana Petkova

-The Safeguards of Privacy Federalism in the United States and the European Union
+The Safeguards of Privacy Federalism in the United States and the Europe

 Ari Ezra Waldman